healing through arts experiences

 ABOUT

-is a program modeled on ‘Arts on Prescription: A Field Guide for US Communities’ created by Mass Cultural Council – Center for Arts in Medicine in Florida.
+Prescription for the Arts is a program modeled on ‘Arts on Prescription: A Field Guide for US Communities’ created by Mass Cultural Council – Center for Arts in Medicine in Florida.
 The program is one of partnerships between healthcare providers, social care providers, school social care providers and local arts, culture and nature organizations in order to connect clients with resources that support their short and long-term health needs.
 Health care and social care providers are enabled to prescribe arts, culture, or nature experiences to support clients’ health and well-being.
 This type of program is grounded in evidence that engaging with arts, culture and nature has positive impacts on mental and physical health, social connection and overall quality of life.

 CORE VALUES